haileytapia/portfolio/ScheduleRecurringOutlookEvent.md

 Mar 7, 2023 ∙ How-To Guide
 {: .fs-5 : .fw-300 }

-Use the calendar and scheduling component of [Outlook on the web](https://outlook.live.com/owa/) to automatically create multiple instances of the same event.
-You can also add virtual meetings to an event using Outlook's integration with Microsoft Teams.
+Use the calendar and scheduling component of [Outlook on the web](https://outlook.live.com/owa/) to automatically create multiple instances of the same event, known as a recurring event.
+Recurring events are useful for events that occur on a regular basis, such as weekly meetings or monthly check-ins.

-To schedule a recurring event with an optional Teams meeting in Outlook on the web, follow these steps:
+To schedule a recurring event in Outlook on the web, follow these steps:

 1. From the navigation menu, select <img src="https://github.com/haileytapia/portfolio/assets/78626762/408b742a-1cde-49a1-a5a1-1f5b2786905f" width="15"> **Calendar**.